Covid-19 infection leaves big medical bills for some survivors - KION546

 The threat of financial insecurity from large medical bills following Covid-19 treatment adds a new and frightening layer for patients and families.

-But it’s something Irena and many other Americans are now grappling with.
+But it’s something Schultz and many other Americans are now grappling with.

 But for Covid long-haulers like Schulz, medical debt is often another lingering symptom.